 The Nutrition Chapter lists additional information, tips, and resources on how to find additional support and communicate with health care professionals.Download the Nutrition Chapter

-- Download the Caregiving Strategies Handbook for reference to all chapters in one location.
+- Download the Caregiving Strategies Handbook for reference to all chapters in one location (see link in sidebar and below).

-- If you want to learn more Caregiving Strategies, register for the online course.
+- If you want to learn more Caregiving Strategies, register for the online course (see link in sidebar and below).
 This course allows you to work through these topics at your own pace alongside other caregivers.

-- Sign up below if you would like to receive updates from RGPO about resources for caregivers and or upcoming online course offerings.
+- Sign up below if you would like to receive updates from PGLO about resources for caregivers and or upcoming online course offerings.